-And any director should be able to request the nomination committee to consider potential candidates to fill vacancies on the a) Propose to the board the basic terms of contract of the senior executives board, in case they were suitable in the committee's opinion.
+And any director should be able to request the nomination committee to consider potential candidates to fill vacancies on the

-Explanation []

-Partial compliance []
+Complies [ X ] Partial compliance [ ] Explanation []

-Complies [X]

-- b) See that the remuneration policy established by the company is observed - c) Periodically review the remuneration policy applied to directors and senior executives, including the systems of payment with shares and their application, and ensure that their individual remuneration is in proportion to that paid to other directors and senior executives of the company the committee e) Check the information on the remuneration of directors and senior executives in the different corporate documents, including the annual report on directors' remuneration Complies [X] Partial compliance [] Explanation [] 51. ee should consult the chairn cutive directors and senior the board and the chief executive of the company, especially on ives.
-Complies [X] Partial compliance [] Explanation [] Operating Officer (COO), the Co ey are not actually considered "to Secretary and Secretary of the Board and the heads of the principal business agement".
-52. The rules of composition and procedure of the supervision and control committees should be included in the regulations of the board and be coherent with those applicable to the committees required by law according to the foregoing recommendations, including the following: a) The members should d be exclusively non-execut ve dire ectors, the majority independent directors. b) They should be chair red by independent director rs. c) The board should appoint the members of these committees on account of the expertise, skills and experience of the directors and the duties of each committee, and discuss their proposals and reports; and the committees should report on their activities at the first board meeting following their meetings, answering for the work done. d) The committees sho uld be able to obtain exterr nal cour nselling whenever they may consider it necessary to perform their duties. e) Minutes should be is ssued of their meetings and made a available to all directors.
-Complies [] Partial compliance [] Explanation [] Not applicable [X] 53.
-The supervision of compliance with the company's environmental, social and corporate governance policies and rules, and with the internal codes of conduct, should be assigned to one or distributed among several committees of the board, which may be the audit committee, the nomination committee, a committee specialising in sustainability or corporate social responsibility, or any ad hoc committee that the board may decide to set up, exercising its powers of self-organisation.
-And that committee should be made up exclusively of non-executive directors, most of them independent, specifically having the minimum duties indicated in the following recommendation.
-Complies [X] Partial compliance [] Explanation [] 54.
-The m inimum duties mentic oned in the preceding recon nmenda ation are:
+- The remuneration committee should perform its duties independently, having the following duties in addition to those assigned to it by law: - a) Propose to the board the basic terms of contract of the senior executives - b) See that the remuneration policy established by the company is observed - c) Periodically review the remuneration policy applied to directors and senior executives, including the systems of payment with shares and their application, and ensure that their individual remuneration is in proportion to that paid to other directors and senior executives of the company the committee e) on on the remuneration of on directors' remuneration directors and senior executives in the different corporate documents, including Complies [ X ] Partial compliance [ ] Explanation [ ] 51. ee should consult the chairn cutive directors and senior ne board and the chief executive of the company, especially on es.
+Complies [ X ] Partial compliance [ ] Explanation [ ] Operating Officer (COO), the Co ey are not actually considered "to cretary and Secretary of the Board and the heads of the principal business ement".
+52. board • control committees should be included in the regulations of the required by law according to the foregoing recommendations, a) The members should d be exclusively non-execut ive direc ctors, the majority independent directors. b) They should be chai red by independent director rs. c) and the duties of ea • heir pro ittees on account of the expertise, skills and experience of the directors posals and reports; and the committees should report on their activitie wering for the work done. d) The committees sho uld be able to obtain exterr nal couns selling whenever they may consider it necessary to perform their duties e) Minutes should be is ssued of their meetings and made av vailable to all directors.
+Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 53. the int audit of hoc co made ternal codes of conductormittee, the nomin ct, should be assigned to on ation committee, a commit rd may decide to set up, ex executive directors, most o e or dist tee spec ercising i tal, social and corporate governance policies and rules, and with ributed among several committees of the board, which may be the cialising in sustainability or corporate social responsibility, or any ad its powers of self-organisation.
+And that committee should be independent, specifically having the minimum duties indicated in Complies [ X ] Partial compliance [ ] Explanation [ ] 54.
+The m inimum duties mentic oned in the preceding recon nmendat tion are: